ascurlock/Bayes_2020_Election_Prediction/README.md

 * presidential_poll_averages_2020.csv: adjusted state-level presidential polling data from [FiveThirtyEight](https://projects.fivethirtyeight.com/polls/)

 * Binomial_Candidate_Predictions1.csv: includes the results from sampling using pymc3.
-This can be read to quickly reproduce the plots on another system.
+This can be used to quickly reproduce the plots on another system.